wso2-attic/choreo-examples/ipaas/micro-integrator/data-service/README.md

 # Data service integration

-This samples show how to create a integration which integrate with RDBMS.
-This example expose Employee information stored in Database as a REST API.
-First, for this sample repository to use it with choreo.
+The "Data Service Integration" sample demonstrates how to create an integration that integrates with a relational database management system (RDBMS) and exposes employee information stored in the database as a REST API.
+To use this sample with Choreo, follow these steps:

 ## Setting up database
 - Start a MySQL instance and create Database(ex: misampledb).